John Menard Jr.: Menards

 Menard opened his first hardware store in 1964.
 As of 2021, his company owned 335 Menards stores and 12 distribution centers.
 As of 2005, Menards grossed an estimated $5.5 billion in sales.
-Menard had a net worth of $8.6 billion in 2013, according to the Forbes 400, and is the richest person in Wisconsin.
+Menard had a net worth of $17.5 billion in 2026, according to Forbes, and is the second richest person in Wisconsin after Diane Hendricks.

 In 2013, Menard ousted a former investment partner, Stephen Hilbert, a 20% shareholder in MH Equity, for mismanaging assets and resources.

 Menard has a pronounced hostility towards organized labor.
 He imposed an absolute ban on hiring anyone who had ever belonged to a union.
 Managers at Menards are subject to 60% pay cuts if their store becomes unionized.
 Managers also have to agree to pay fines of $100 per minute for infractions such as opening late and to submit any disputes to arbitration rather than legal courts.

 Motorsports involvement

 Menard began sponsoring an Indycar in the late '70s with his fellow Eau Claire native Herm Johnson, then launched his own team that competed regularly in the Indianapolis 500.
 The team used the production-based Buick V6 turbo engine, which Menard eventually took over development of.
 When Tony George began the Indy Racing League, Menard's team competed full-time in the series.
 They won IRL championships in 1997 with Tony Stewart and in 1999 with Greg Ray.

 Paul Menard, John Jr.'s son, raced sixteen years in the NASCAR Cup Series, winning the 2011 Brickyard 400.
 Menard also owns an engine shop in the United Kingdom that produced engines for Team Menard and Robby Gordon Motorsports.

 Menards is a primary sponsor of the Team Penske #2 Ford Mustang.
 They are also primary sponsors of his teammate in the #12 Mustang Ryan Blaney in the NASCAR Cup Series.
 In the NASCAR Xfinity Series, Menards sponsors the Joe Gibbs Racing #20 Toyota Supra with driver Brandon Jones.
 In the Craftsman Truck Series, Menards sponsors the ThorSport Racing #88 Ford with driver Matt Crafton.
 Menards was a former partner of Robby Gordon, Dale Earnhardt Jr., and Martin Truex Jr. across various series.

 Menard also sponsored Frank Kimmel for several years in the ARCA RE/MAX Series.
 After RE/MAX declined to renew their sponsorship, Menards took over as title sponsor, renaming the series the ARCA Menards Series.

 Menards-sponsored cars are easily recognizable on tracks, as they are typically painted with a fluorescent yellow livery.